alessiobar/Bachelor-Thesis/README.md

 ## Data
 Since two types of analysis are carried out, ie. Text Mining and Audio Mining, there are two datasets:
-- one with lyrics and other song features, scraped from seven major genres of *Billboard’s digital download rankings*
+- one with lyrics and other song-related features, scraped from seven major genres of *Billboard’s digital download rankings*
 - another one with the corresponding audio tracks, downloaded in mp3 format from *Youtube.com*

 ### Billboard Scraping